Kuwait Business Registration

 Joint Stock Company (KSC/JSC)

-A shareholding (joint stock) company (KSC) must be of Kuwaiti nationality.
+A shareholding (joint-stock) company (KSC) must be of Kuwaiti nationality.
 Shares of KSCs are freely transferable.
 A Joint Stock Company may be Private, i.e. Closed (its shares are not listed on the Kuwait Stock Exchange) or Public.
-In case of an open Kuwait Joint Stock Company, Amiri decree must also be issued before setting up a company.
+In the case of an open Kuwait Joint Stock Company, Amiri decree must also be issued before setting up a company.
 Foreign investors cannot take up more than 49% of the share capital of the company except where the company is licensed under the Foreign Direct Investment.
-This option is great for big projects which will be financed by raising funds through third party investors.
+This option is great for big projects which will be financed by raising funds through third-party investors.
 It is also can be used for Initial Public Offering plans since an open JSC can be listed on the Kuwait Stock Exchange.
-Joint stock companies must have a minimum of 5 shareholders and its founders are required by law to subscribe to at least 10% of the capital in the case of public joint stock companies.
-Closed joint stock companies do not offer their shares by a public subscription and are incorporated by an official document issued by the founders.
+Joint-stock companies must have a minimum of 5 shareholders and its founders are required by law to subscribe to at least 10% of the capital in the case of public joint-stock companies.
+Closed joint-stock companies do not offer their shares by a public subscription and are incorporated by an official document issued by the founders.

 As the shares of the KSC will be listed on the Kuwait Stock Exchange, the Kuwait Stock Exchange must be notified in cases where the shareholding of any single shareholder reaches 5% of the total issued capital and when the shareholding subsequently changes.

 Foreign contractors involved in major projects in Kuwait quite often form a joint venture for the purpose of the specific contract.
 A joint venture usually transacts business through its individual partners.

 Transactions with third parties under the JV is not binding on other partners of the JV unless the company dealt with the third party as a company.
 In this case, the partners are responsible whether or not they were personally involved in the transaction.